 Too many travel articles and blog posts present only a superficial treatment of a destination or regurgitate tired clichés that may not be accurate.
 I live in Prague – a city of a hundred spires (tired cliché) and a thousand travel articles – and I know how poor and uninformed many articles actually are.

 To be sure, I don’t always blame the writers.
-The problems are built into the travel-writing model itself: a writer receives an assignment and parachutes into a destination he or she may not know very well (if at all).
+The problems are built into the model itself: a writer receives an assignment and parachutes into a destination he or she may not know well (if at all).
 At the same time, they are expected to generate content that’s unique, informative, and fun to read.
 It’s an impossible task.

-Though I developed these points for a university lecture, the inspiration comes strictly from the school of hard knocks: from my own experiences as a travel writer and more recently as a blogger.
+Though I developed these points for a university lecture, the inspiration comes strictly from the school of hard knocks: my own experiences as a travel writer and more recently as a blogger.
 This is what I told them:

 1. Buy a Good Guidebook and Use It

 I sometimes hear groans when I lead off with this point.
 I know we’re travel bloggers and writers and we don’t “do guidebooks.”
 In fact, we often (unfairly) dis guidebooks in our stories by promising readers experiences that they “can’t find in any guidebook.”

 That approach, though, strikes me as plain wrong.
 Writers should view guidebooks not as “guidebooks” per se, but as “textbooks” to a destination.
 A good guidebook is a highly structured piece of writing that’s intended to cover a destination in a logical and comprehensive manner.
 Indeed, a good guidebook is the quickest and most efficient way of learning all phases of a destination.